 Knit the above-listed delivery channels into a comprehensive Black Friday digital campaign using Automation 360:

-1. Choose the Automation option in the sidebar, then click “Create Automation,” and choose Automation 360.
+1. Choose the Automations option in the sidebar, then click “Create new automation.”

 2. Fill in the basic data about your campaign and click “Apply.”